Framing Difficulties in Quantum Mechanics: Displacement error

 \begin{description} \item[Student] The wave function is time independent.
 Thus, its probability density does not change.
 If the wave function is time dependent, then [its] probability density would change in time too.

 \end{description}

 This student does not calculate the modulus square either via an algorithmic mathematical frame, a conceptual mathematical frame, or both.
-Neither does the student think conceptually about the different energy eigenvalues of each term in the superposition.
+Additionally, the student does not think conceptually about the different energy eigenvalues of each term in the superposition.
 This student is not in the frame of the problem, which is a conceptual physics frame.
 Instead, the student is in the algorithmic physics frame.
-This student is using a simple algorithmic heuristic: If this thing (wave function) is not changing, that other thing (probability density) is also not changing; if this (wave function) were changing then it (probability density) would also be changing.
-The student is applying this algorithmic piece of reasoning to the physical quantities of (wave function) and (probability density), without actually thinking about the physics of those quantities deeply and conceptually.
-This student is applying algorithmic reasoning to make a quick conclusion about the relation between two physical quantities.
+This student is using a simple algorithmic heuristic: If this thing (wave function) is not changing, the other thing (probability density) is also not changing; if this (wave function) were changing then its (probability density) would also be changing.
+The student is applying this algorithmic piece of reasoning to the physical quantities of (wave function) and (probability density), without considering the physics of those quantities deeply and conceptually.
+The student is applying algorithmic reasoning to make a quick conclusion about the relation between two physical quantities.
 One of the hallmarks of algorithmic thinking is that it is fast and non-reflective.
-It is also possible that the student was in the conceptual physics frame when exhibiting the reasoning above.
-Unfortunately, we do not have further information about the student's tone or the rest of the student's arguments.
-Without this context, our conclusions about the student's reasoning are necessarily limited.
-The piece of algorithmic physics reasoning given appears to indicate that the student is recalling, but it may not be true that all errors of this type are recollection.
+It is possible to totally answer this problem conceptually and be wrong.
+But, we do not have further information such as student's tone or before and after this argument to investigate this possibility.

+The piece of algorithmic physics reasoning given appears to indicate that the student is recalling, but it may not be true that all errors of this type arise from recollection.

 For the stationary state wave function on the same problem (Figure \ref{fig:Emighgraph}), about 5\% of the students think that the stationary state wave function is time independent.

 \begin{description} \item[Student] This is a stationary state so the wave function will not evolve with time.